AnimaApp/docs/src/v3/figma/getting-started/index.md

 ## How Does It Work?

-Designers can take their design to production in a matter of seconds.

-Here are the steps for creating a website from an Adobe XD document:
+Here are the steps for creating a prototype or a website from an Figma document:

 1. Design your website in **Figma** where each web page is represented by a frame
 2. Add **Links**, **Forms & Text Inputs**, **Videos**, **Hover Effects**, and other Smart Layers